JavaScript Function Invocation: Master 5 Techniques in 5 Minutes

 print.call();

 Using call() becomes especially valuable when you want to explicitly bind a function to a specific object as its context.
+It's like giving your function a new home for the holidays.
 Here's an example:

 let obj = {